 Good thing I have a digital camera because I took almost 130 photos of doors and probably just as much of the streets in Spello.
 This town is a photographer’s dream.
 If you have ever seen a photo of Spello, it probably depicted an alley, street, or flower-covered balcony as it is known as the Capital of Flowers.

 Infiorata del Corpus Domini

 Adequate lighting systems and rain and windproof structures are installed in the areas of concern in the town.
-Hence, to prevent any unforeseeable adverse weather conditions that might occur from disturbing the flower makers work.
+Hence, to prevent any unforeseeable adverse weather conditions that might occur from disturbing the flower makers’ work.

 The preparation of the Infiorate takes about three months and almost 1,500,00 flowers.
-About 65 floral species, 90 shades of color, and the plant material are gathered.
-As a result, the citizens spend evenings separating the petals according to colors and finely chop the fragrant herbs.
+About 65 floral species, 90 shades of color, and plant material are gathered.
+As a result, the citizens spend evenings separating the petals according to colors and finely chopping the fragrant herbs.
 The preparation participants consist of about 2,000 residents with almost 500 youth under the age of 14.
 Most noteworthy, it takes between 12-14 consecutive hours of work by the flower makers who lay hundreds of millions of petals and herbs on the road surface creating the flower carpet.

 Most of the drawings are done on large pieces of paper and then taped down to the street and numbered.
 Each number corresponds to a certain flower color or herb.
 Strategically, they lay the petals from the inside out for ease of creating the design.